 - Annual screening mammogram.

-- Diagnostic mammogram, ultrasound or breast biopsy needed for diagnosis after an abnormal screening mammogram.
+- Diagnostic mammogram, ultrasound, or breast biopsy is needed for diagnosis after an abnormal screening mammogram.

 - Annual breast MRI for women at high risk for breast cancer.

 Women’s Way covers payment for program-enrolled women ages 21 through 39 for:

 - Clinical breast exam to determine if there is a breast abnormality.